hopto-dot/Japanese-Conjugation-Helper/README.md

 * The "/p" command is broken, this will be fixed in a later release.
 * The wiki doesn't contain information on all the commands.
-* Sometimes when entering a second lot of data with the "/r" with the "2" parameter, it fails to reading the data you inputted second.
+* Sometimes when entering a second lot of data with the "/r" with the "2" parameter, it fails to read the data you inputted second.